-This is a solemn, yet momentous occasion for the P3 students.
-At this ceremony, the students will be asked to take an oath of Professional Commitment and given White Coats to signify their commitment to the profession and their future patients.
+At this solemn, yet momentous occasion, P3 students will be asked to take an oath of Professional Commitment and receive White Coats to signify their commitment to the profession and their future patients.

-The ceremony is held in the Field House of the King Horn Sports Center on ONU's campus in Ada, OH; date provided below under "Important Dates."
+This year's ceremony is on November 15, 2014, at 10:30 a.m. in the Field House of the King Horn Sports Center on ONU's campus in Ada, Ohio.
 Parking is free and available close to the ceremony on a first come/first served basis.
-The location of the King Horn Center can be found on the map at http://www.onu.edu/about_onu/maps_and_directions.
-It is number 28 on the map (wheelchair and stroller accessible) .

-Mentors should plan to arrive in the Sports Center 45 minutes before the ceremony to line-up and get instructions.
+This year there will be a Mentor-Mentee breakfast in the McIntosh Ballroom at 8:30 a.m. to 9:30 a.m.
+After breakfast, Mentors should arrive in the Sports Center no later than 9:45 a.m. to line-up and get instructions.
 The ceremony will last approximately one hour.
-There will be a reception (with appetizers) following the ceremony in the Field House.
+There will be a reception (with light appetizers) following the ceremony in the Field House.

 Sizing and ordering of White Coat:

 September 18, 2014, 4-6 PM, Room 100

 Sign the Code of Professionalism: